mjhea0/blog/content/emacs-for-python.md

 ## Other Modes

-I wanted to note that one of the major benefits of using emacs over a python specific IDE is that you get compatibility with much more than just Python.
+I want to note that one of the major benefits of using emacs over a python specific IDE is that you get compatibility with much more than just Python.
 In a single day I often work with Python, Golang, JavaScript, Markdown, JSON, and more.
 Never leaving emacs and having complex support for all of these languages in a single editor is very efficient.
 You can check out my personal emacs configuration [here](https://github.com/kpurdon/kp-emacs).
 It includes support for:

 * Python
 * Golang